-Whether you’re buying paint or going for a full bathroom remodel, chances are you can save money at Home Depot.
+Whether you’re buying paint or going for a full bathroom remodel, chances are you can save money at The Home Depot.
 Use these savvy tips to save on your next purchase.

-Use Home Depot Coupons, Discount Gift Cards and More
+1. Use Home Depot Coupons and Discounts

 If you really want to rack up home improvement savings, make sure you’re taking advantage of all available coupons and discounts.

-Learn How to Spot Markdowns
+2. Learn How to Spot Markdowns

 If you’re shopping for paint, you also don’t want to miss the aisle with the “oops” paint rack.
 You can find big discounts on paints that are either the wrong tint or were not the color the customer requested.

-Don’t Buy Tools — Rent Them
+3. Don’t Buy Tools — Rent Them

 With hundreds of tools and pieces of equipment available to rent at Home Depot, you don’t need to buy tools you’ll only ever use once.
 Whether you’re moving, in the midst of a DIY home renovation project, or you’re just sprucing up the garden, see if the item you need can be rented.